No. 15 Auburn overcomes 5 turnovers to beat Mercer 24-10 (Sep 16, 2017) | FOX Sports

 In an inexcusable display of sloppiness, Auburn turned the ball over five times – four fumbles and an interception – but still managed to win only because it was going against an overmatched opponent.
 A 24-10 victory over FCS school Mercer on Saturday provided little reason to believe that coach Gus Malzahn’s team is ready to challenge Alabama’s dominance in the Southeastern Conference.

-Kamryn Pettway ran for 128 yards and three touchdowns , while Jason Stidham completed 32 of 37 for 364 yards.
+Kamryn Pettway ran for 128 yards and three touchdowns , while Jarrett Stidham completed 32 of 37 for 364 yards.

 But this is not exactly what the Tigers (2-1) were looking for after being held without a touchdown in a 14-6 loss at third-ranked Clemson the previous week.

-Note: This story has been corrected to show the first name of the Auburn QB is Jarrett.